profmikegreene/conference-proposals/accepted/eli-18.md

 * Allow faculty to manage the people in and tech of their learning communities.
 * Provide information on learning technology management and policies.

-The LMS solved a lot of these problems, but how might we accomplish these goals for all the courses, including those that don’t use the LMS?
+The LMS solved a lot of these problems, but the technology landscape and what users do and expect from technology has changed.
+How might we accomplish these goals for all the courses, including those that don’t use the LMS?

 The [learn.duke project](https://github.com/dukelearninginnovation/learn.duke) takes a [lean approach to user experience, design, and development](https://www.amazon.com/Lean-UX-Applying-Principles-Experience/dp/1449311652).